ssc-sp/datahub-docs/UserGuide/Tutorials/Build-deploy-webapp.md

 GitHub:
 - **Code:** Python, Djando web framework, Django ORM.
 Node.js app would be very similar
 - **Container repository:** Public container repository on GitHub.
 GitHub can provide private repositories.
-- **Actions:** Package application and deploy it in Github docker registry.
-Once there can be deployed on any system that supports docker compose.
+- **Actions:** Package application and deploy it in Github Packages (Container Registry).
+Once there can be deployed on any system that supports Docker Compose.

 PostgresSQL:
 - Standard database, supports geospatial extensions